Dragon (2011 film)

-Dragon (武俠 (Wǔ xiá)) is a 2011 martial arts film directed by Peter Chan, and starring Donnie Yen, Takeshi Kaneshiro and Tang Wei.
+Dragon is a 2011 martial arts film directed by Peter Chan, starring Donnie Yen, Takeshi Kaneshiro and Tang Wei.
 In this Hong Kong-Chinese co-production, Yen also served as the film's action director.
 It premiered on 13 May 2011 at the 2011 Cannes Film Festival in the Midnight Screenings category.

 Donnie Yen and Peter Chan presided over the lighting of a 3591-square-metre billboard for Dragon that broke the record in the Guinness Book of World Records for its size, a record previously held by a poster for a Michael Jackson album.

-Plot
+Synopsis

-In 1917 Republican China, Liu Jinxi and his wife Yu are an ordinary couple with two sons, Fangzheng and Xiaotian, living together in Liu Village, Yunnan.
-One day, two bandits enter the village and attempt to rob the general store.
-Liu happens to be in the shop, and he fights and kills the robbers when they turn violent.
-During an autopsy, the detective Xu Baijiu, who is sent to investigate the case, discovers that one of the dead bandits was Yan Dongsheng, who is among the government's ten most wanted fugitives.
-The local magistrate is pleased, and his fellow villagers regard Liu as a hero.
+The film is set in China in 1917.
+Liu Jinxi lives with his wife Yu and their two sons Fangzheng and Xiaotian in a village in Yunnan.
+One day, two robbers show up and attempt to rob a shop that Liu is in.
+A fight breaks out and Liu kills the robbers – apparently by accident.

-However, Xu becomes suspicious because he does not believe Liu could accidentally defeat such a formidable bandit.
-Xu notes signs of brain hemorrhaging due to an injury to Yan Dongsheng's vagus nerve.
-From this and other evidence, Xu concludes that Liu is in fact a highly skilled martial artist who conceals his talent through misdirection.
-Investigating further, Xu discovers Liu's true identity: Tang Long, the second-in-command of the 72 Demons, a group of vicious and bloodthirsty warriors.
-Liu admits his past but states that he has reformed.
-Xu, an uncompromising lawman, does not accept that people can change, but he is perplexed when Liu fails to kill him when they are alone.
+Xu Baijiu, a detective sent to investigate the case, discovers that one of the robbers was a formidable fighter, and feels suspicious about how Liu could "accidentally" kill the robber.
+While the villagers celebrate Liu's heroic deed, Xu performs an autopsy and learns that the robber died of brain haemorrhaging after sustaining a blow to his vagus nerve.
+After collecting more evidence, Xu realises that Liu is actually a highly skilled martial artist who conceals his talent through misdirection and that Liu is a former member of the 72 Demons, a group of vicious and bloodthirsty warriors.
+When Xu confronts Liu, the latter admits his past and says that he has reformed.

-Xu immediately returns to the county office to obtain an arrest warrant for Tang Long.
-The magistrate delays issuing the warrant, citing lack of evidence while actually soliciting a bribe from Xu.
-Xu eventually obtains the bribe money from his estranged wife, who blames him for causing her father's suicide.
-After issuing the warrant, the magistrate informs the Master of the 72 Demons of Tang Long's whereabouts, hoping to receive a reward.
-Offended, the Master reveals that Liu is his son, and he kills the magistrate.
-The Master sends his henchmen to Liu Village to capture Liu and raze the village.
+Xu returns to the county office and obtains an arrest warrant for Liu.
+After issuing the warrant, the corrupt magistrate informs the Master of the 72 Demons of Liu's whereabouts, hoping to receive a reward.
+Offended, the Master reveals that Liu is his son and kills the magistrate, after which he sends his henchmen to the village to capture Liu.
+Liu kills the henchmen, and tells the villagers to take shelter in a fortress.